 There’s nothing quite like walking into a nice, cool home after a day in the hot summer sun.
 But, that luxury can come at the price of skyrocketing electrical bills.
 In 2019, the typical U.S residential electricity bill was expected to average $137 per month in the summer.
-As a season notorious for wasting energy, the overworked air conditioners, poor airflow, and ill-prepared windows of summer can cause energy leakage and an increase in your utility bills.
-If you’re interested in lowering your bills, you may want to invest in an Aprilaire Dehumidifier to better your basement air quality.
+Energy bills skyrocket in summer due to overworked air conditioners, poor airflow, and ill-prepared windows If you’re interested in lowering your bills, you may want to invest in an AprilAire Dehumidifier to better your basement air quality.
 Keep reading for some expert energy saving tips.

-In general, there are three reasons why your energy bills jump in the summer months:
+In general, there are three reasons why your energy bills skyrocket in the summer.

 - Your Air Conditioner is Working Overtime: Air conditioners have two jobs.
 One is to cool the air and the other is to dehumidify the air.
 Essentially, your air conditioner is doing the job of two appliances all by itself.